Meet the Robinsons: Production

-In 1990, prior to the original publication of A Day With Wilbur Robinson, William Joyce became acquainted with film producer Bill Borden, who was in the middle of shooting The Man in the Moon in Joyce's native Shreveport, Louisiana.
+In 1990, prior to the original publication of A Day with Wilbur Robinson, William Joyce became acquainted with film producer Bill Borden, who was in the middle of shooting The Man in the Moon in Joyce's native Shreveport, Louisiana.
 Upon seeing the proofs for the book, Borden was convinced that the book would make for a great Disney movie.
 He convinced Joyce to write a treatment for a film adaptation, and within a week, the project was optioned by Walt Disney Pictures as a potential live-action film.
 Over the next couple of years, William Joyce wrote several drafts for the film, as Disney considered several directors, including Steven Spielberg, George Miller, Peter Jackson, Francis Ford Coppola, and Diane Keaton.
 Having difficulty securing a director, in addition to potential budgetary issues, the film would soon enter turnaround at the studio for a couple of years.
 However, Leo Chu, an executive at Walt Disney Feature Animation took interest in the project, and convinced Joyce to bring the project over there to develop it as an animated film.

 Pre-production of the film was first unveiled during SIGGRAPH 2001, where a character resembling Lewis was showcased in a tech demo for "Project Gemini".
 Originally titled A Day with Wilbur Robinson, production began in June 2004 and was scheduled for a 2006 release.
 During the film's production, Walt Disney Animation Studios' storyboard artist Stephen Anderson decided to direct the film due to his connection to Lewis, since they both grew up adopted.

 The studio planned to adapt Joyce's style to the film, but the style was slightly reworked due to his stylistic involvement in Blue Sky Studios' Robots.
 While still taking cues from his retro style, influenced by everything from Technicolor films to '40s architectural design, the crew also took inspiration from the company Apple.
 Unlike their previous film, Chicken Little, which starred CG animals, the animation crew had the challenge of animating CG humans.
 They took inspiration from Pixar's The Incredibles when animating the characters.
 They also took inspiration from Disney animated classics, such as Alice in Wonderland, Cinderella, and Peter Pan, and from Warner Bros.
 Cartoons to capture the 1950s aesthetic.

 While the film was in production, The Walt Disney Company announced on January 24, 2006, that it would be acquiring Pixar, and as a result, John Lasseter became the chief creative officer of both Pixar and Walt Disney Animation Studios.
 When he saw an early film screening, he told Anderson that he did not find the villain scary or threatening enough and suggested he make some changes.
 Almost 60% of the film had been scrapped and redone ten months later.
 The villain had improved and was given a new sidekick, a dinosaur chase had been added, and the ending was changed.

-Jim Carrey was initially offered the role of Bowler Hat Guy, but he turned it down to star in The Number 23.
+Jim Carrey was originally offered the role of Bowler Hat Guy as he signed to star in The Number 23.